-Ibrance is a prescription drug approved by the Food and Drug Administration (FDA) to treat metastatic breast cancer in combination with Femara.
-Ibrance is prescribed in cases where women are postmenopausal and tumors are estrogen receptor (ER)-positive and human epidermal growth factor receptor 2 (HER2)-negative.
-Ibrance is also referred to by its drug name, Palbociclib.
+Ibrance is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat adults with metastatic breast cancer in combination with other medications.
+Ibrance is prescribed in cases where tumors are estrogen receptor (ER)-positive and human epidermal growth factor receptor 2 (HER2)-negative.
+Ibrance is also referred to by its drug name, palbociclib.

 Ibrance is a member of a class of drugs called kinase inhibitors, and it is designed to inhibit the growth of cells.
 Ibrance is believed to work by slowing the growth of tumors.